-Rail fares to increase by 3.2% next year
+Transport Secretary Chris Grayling dismisses calls for rail fares freeze with prices likely to rise 3.2% next year

 -

-The cost of regulated rail fares will increase by 3.2% next year.
+Should they choose to, companies could decide to keep their prices the same.

+The likely increase could see some long-distance commuters hit with a price hike of more than £330.

-Around 40% of fares will rise by this amount in January, including season tickets on most commuter routes, some off-peak return tickets on long-distance journeys and Anytime tickets around major cities.
+Around 40% of fares are expected to rise by 3.2% in January, including season tickets on most commuter routes, some off-peak return tickets on long-distance journeys and Anytime tickets around major cities.

-The price of these fares is controlled by the Government, others are decided by train companies.
+The price of these fares is controlled by the Government who set the cap, the prices of other tickets are decided by train companies.

-It uses the July Retail Price Index (RPI) measure of inflation – announced by the Office for National Statistics on Wednesday – to determine the cap on the annual increase.
+The Government uses the July Retail Price Index (RPI) measure of inflation – announced by the Office for National Statistics on Wednesday – to determine the cap on the annual increase.

-Some long-distance commuters will be hit with a price hike of more than £330.

-While admitting that the recent spate of delays and cancellations across many rail services were "frustrating" and the rise in fares was "unwelcome", Transport Secretary Chris Grayling ignored calls for a price freeze.
+When questioned by ITV News Consumer Editor Chris Choi whether a summer beset by delays and cancellations across a number of rail routes could merit a potential price rise in January, Mr Grayling conceded that recent services had been "unacceptable" and he was "hugely frustrated" by it all, but cautioned that introducing a freeze on ticket price increases would only result in "cuts in investment".

+He added that "a fares freeze either means an increase in taxation or it means service cuts".

+Doing so would lower price rises and ensure that the "rail industry and rail staff are treated the same as everybody else," Mr Grayling said, but added that "the unions' position appears to be 'we want bigger pay rises for our members and we want passengers to pay for them'".

+In response, union leaders accused him of trying to cap pay rises in the industry and blame workers for rising ticket prices.

-The Government added it would "not fair to ask people who do not use trains to pay more for those who do", while the Rail Delivery Group said 98p of every pound spent on train fares is invested back into the railway.
+Amid anger over the likely increase in fares, the Rail Delivery Group said 98p of every pound spent on train fares is invested back into the railway.

-It has been the policy of successive governments to reduce the funding of the railways by taxpayers and increase the relative contribution of passengers.
+However, consumer groups claim fare rises are pricing people off the railways because wages are not increasing at the same rate.

 Labour leader Jeremy Corbyn branded the planned price rises "an insult to everyone who has suffered from the chaos on Britain’s railways".